President's Counsel: Criticism and reform

-The petition in particular criticised the 2018 PC nominations, called by President Sirisena, and requested there be a new set of criteria for PC applications.
-The petitioner, raised concerns over the President not following proper criteria and not appointing PCs based on merit.

-2021 Amendment to the Criteria

-Subsequently, new guidelines were issued in 2021, to regulate the appointment of PC's, aiming towards a more uniform and fair system.
-On 22 November 2021, the Gazzette was issued by the Secretary to the President, P.B.
+Subsequently, new guidelines were issued in 2021, to regulate the appointment of PCs, aiming towards a more uniform and fair system.
+On 22 November 2021, the Gazette was issued by the Secretary to the President, P.B.
 Jayasundera.
+On 23 December 2023 President Ranil Wickremasinghe appointed 10 President's Counsel based on the above criteria.
+One year later, President Anura Kumara Dissanayake granted the patent to two Additional Solicitors General who are ex officio entitled to be made President's Counsel.

 Current Criteria to be Appointed (As of 2021)

-As per the new Guidelines, appointments of PC's should be limited to a maximum of 1 batch per year, and The number of PC's appointed per year should not exceed 10.
+As per the new Guidelines, appointments of PCs should be limited to a maximum of 1 batch per year, and The number of PCs appointed per year should not exceed 10.